daniel5151/blog/content/post/emoji-shortcodes.md

 input errors might result in!
 A harmless spelling mistake while typing `:smile:`, compounded with some spectacularly bad statistical chance, could somehow result in typing `:eggplant:` instead.
-One second you're having a friendly chat with a co-worker, when BAM you're suddenly in a meeting with HR where you're frantically trying to explain how perfect hash functions work.
+One second you're having a friendly chat with a co-worker, when all of a sudden \*WHABAM\* you're in a meeting with HR frantically trying to explain how perfect hash functions work.
 Yikes :eggplant:

 ---

-### Trick 2 - Storing + retrieving emoji without the overhead offsets / pointers
+### Trick 2 - Storing emoji without the overhead of offsets or 👉 pointers 👈

 The typical way to store static strings within a map is to store _pointers_ to the strings, and storing the strings themselves somewhere else in read-only